altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

    > cd ..
    ```

-2. **From the same terminal**, prepare a project directory called `add_quartus` for the Intel® Quartus® Prime project and copy the source files `add.sv` and `jtag.sdc` from the `starting_files` directory into it.
-Then launch the Intel® Quartus® Prime Pro Edition GUI, and create a new Intel® Quartus® Prime project using the 'New Project' wizard.
+2. **From the same terminal**, prepare a project directory called `add_quartus` for the Quartus® Prime project and copy the source files `add.sv` and `jtag.sdc` from the `starting_files` directory into it.
+Then launch the Quartus® Prime Pro Edition GUI, and create a new Quartus® Prime project using the 'New Project' wizard.

-   > **Note**: You may confirm your Intel® Quartus® Prime project settings by comparing with the sample Intel® Quartus® Prime project included in the `add_quartus_sln` directory.
+   > **Note**: You may confirm your Quartus® Prime project settings by comparing with the sample Quartus® Prime project included in the `add_quartus_sln` directory.

    Linux: